✔️ Added course to cart

 Added to cart

 Jain Yoga considers Jain yoga from ancient sources to the present.
 We will study secondary scholarship analyzing Jain yoga from critical perspectives, while reading translations from Sanskrit and Prakrit primary sources describing Jain yoga.
 Students will also practice and reflect on their experience of various forms of Jain yoga and meditation, experimenting with what it means to embody Jain yoga principles and techniques in their everyday lives in contemporary society.
 No prior experience is necessary.
 Upon successful completion of this class, students will be able to:Understand the historical development of Jain Yoga in relationship to the broader historical and religio-philosophical milieus with which Jain authors were engaging.Identify key thinkers in Jain Yoga and understand the particulars of their unique Jain yoga systems.Demonstrate their ability to perform and present basic research and writing in relation to the field of Jain Yoga, Yoga Studies, and Jain Studies.Practice fundamental Jain yoga and meditation techniques and understand how these practices are relevant for their own lives in contemporary society.
-To enroll in this course, please email: study@arihantainstitute.org.
 Student Reviews"Fantastic course to learn about Jain Yoga and its development." — Graduate Student, Claremont School of Theology, 2024 “Dr. Miller's way of teaching is a wonderful way to learn, allowing the information to be relevant to each of the students in their course of study.”— Graduate Student, Claremont School of Theology, 2024 "Excellent teaching, fantastic yoga demonstration videos, and group readings."— Graduate Student, Claremont School of Theology, 2024 "It was very interactive and well-done.
 I believe that it was very effective the way that it was organized."— Graduate Student, Claremont School of Theology, 2024 "All of the sūtra readings from the rare and no longer published books were most helpful."— Graduate Student, Claremont School of Theology, 2024 “Highlights of the course were the knowledge of the teacher and the students.
 It was a very powerful learning experience.”— Graduate Student, Claremont School of Theology, 2024 “Dr. Miller is doing excellent work!”— Graduate Student, Claremont School of Theology, 2024

 Instructor